install.packages("ggplot2")12 Introduction to dplyr: mammal sleep dataset

 # ℹ 2 more variables: brainwt <dbl>, bodywt <dbl>

-Now we will select three columns from msleep, arrange the rows by the taxonomic order and then arrange the rows by sleep_total.
-Finally, show the head of the final data frame:
+Now let’s combine verbs: select three columns, sort the rows first by taxonomic order and then by sleep_total, and finally show the head of the result.

 # A tibble: 6 × 3